Blog · Paris · Unusual Sights in Paris: Where To Wander off the Beaten Path

 You can find this arena at 4 Rue des Arènes in the 5th Arrondissement.

-Also known as the Defender of Time, this art piece is a large (4-meter-tall) mechanical masterpiece made of brass and gold leaf.
-It was installed and created by Jacques Monestier, a local French artist in 1979.
+The Defender of Time (or in French, “le Défenseur du Temps) is an unusual clock made of brass and gold leaf.
+It was installed and created by Jacques Monestier, a local French artist, in 1979.
+This working clock and

-You will be astonished by the imagination and implication of a fantasy world behind the sculptural depiction of a sword-wielding man battling a bird, dragon and crab on a rock.
-The animal sculptures, presumably used to attack the man at random or all at once, accompanied by the sounds of wind, waves, and rumbling earth.
-Although the automata timepiece no longer moves, it is still magical to see in person and worth a visit on your next trip to Paris.
+You’ll be astonished by the imagination and fantasy world behind the sword-wielding man battling a bird, dragon and crab on a rock, which represent the air, land, and sea respectively.
+The animal sculptures attack individually but, at certain hours, all at once, accompanied by the sounds of wind, waves, or rumbling earth.

 You can find this art piece on 8 Rue Bernard de Clairvaux in the 3rd Arrondissement.

-The central courtyard gardens are welcoming and open to visits from the public, which means you can come here for a rare quiet moment in Paris.
-This is also a great sight to come see with your couple for a more intimate time, a total contrast to that of visiting the busy Tuileries Gardens.
+The central courtyard gardens are welcoming and open to visits from the public.
+You can come here for a quiet and more intimate garden experience in Paris, a total contrast to that of visiting the busy Tuileries Gardens.

 You can soak up the sun in this garden at 1 Parvis Notre-Dame – Place Jean-Paul II in the 4th Arrondissement.

-You can find this park at 1 Rue Botzaris in the neighborhood of Belleville in the 19th Arrondissement.
+You can find Parc des Buttes-Chaumont at 1 Rue Botzaris in the neighborhood of Belleville in the 19th Arrondissement.

 You can start the walking trail at the staircase opposite 101 rue Oliver de Serres in the 15th Arrondissement.